 But then, Gilbert points out, Melville never got that sort of environment.
 Yet he somehow managed to write Moby Dick.

 In this then, I agree with Pariat, that a writer’s life involves transcendence.
 But for some, that transcendence is purely internal.
 The ability to withdraw within yourself, the swirling mist of your own thoughts, even in a crowd.
-To be able to cocoon yourself from the rush, roar and clamour around.
-Within the hustle and bustle of family, day jobs and domesticity that defines life for some of us , this is our path of transcendence.
+To be able to cocoon yourself from the rush, roar and clamour around, and be one with the silence within.
+Weaving through the hustle and bustle of family, day jobs and domesticity that defines life for some of us, this is our path of transcendence.
 The ability to be beyond, while being within.
 Immanent, yet transcendent.